 \section{Abstract}

-{We consider a supercritical Galton-Watson process $Z_n$ whose offspring distribution has mean $m>1$ and is bounded by some $d\in \{2,3,\ldots\}$.
-As well-known, the associated martingale $W_n=Z_n/m^n$ converges a.s. to some nonnegative random variable $W_\infty$.
+{ We consider a supercritical Galton-Watson process $Z_n$ whose offspring distribution has mean $m>1$ and is bounded by some $d\in \{2,3,\ldots\}$.
+As is well-known, the associated martingale $W_n=Z_n/m^n$ converges a.s. to some nonnegative random variable $W_\infty$.
 We provide a universal upper bound for the right tail of $W_\infty$ and $W_n$, which is uniform in $n$ and in all offspring distributions with given $m$ and $d$, namely:

 for some explicit constants $c_1,c_2>0$.
-For a given offspring distribution, our upper bound decays exponentially as $x\to \infty$, which is actually suboptimal, but our bound is \emph{universal}: it provides a single \emph{effective} expression, which is \emph{nonasymptotic} -- it does not require $x$ large -- and valid simultaneously for all supercritical bounded offspring distributions. }
+For a given offspring distribution, our upper bound decays exponentially as $x\to \infty$, which is actually suboptimal, but our bound is \emph{universal}: it provides a single \emph{effective} expression -- which does not require large $x$ -- and is valid simultaneously for all supercritical bounded offspring distributions. }